appgate/sdp-wscapi/README.md

 * Anti virus products
 * Anti spyware products

-### The following platforms are supported
-* Windows 8 and upwards until The Windows 10 Creators Update (also known as version 1703 and codenamed "Redstone 2")
+### Platform support
+* Binary should run on Windows 10 and upwards, x64 only
-* Desktop: only x64
+* Desktop only

 Windows is moving to a [Windows Defender Advanced Threat Protection platform (name and product might have changed already)](https://docs.microsoft.com/en-us/windows/security/threat-protection/microsoft-defender-atp/microsoft-defender-advanced-threat-protection) so this is will be superseeded and the program rendered unusable.
 The program will let you know when running it.

 ### Usage
 ```
 $ ./agwscapi.exe
-Usage: wscapi.exe [-av | -as | -fw]
+Usage: agwscapi.exe [-av | -as | -fw]
    av: Query Antivirus programs
    as: Query Antispyware programs
    fw: Query Firewall programs

-Exe build date: Mar 30 2020
-Exe build time: 21:06:56
+Built: Jan  9 2023 17:50:01
 ```

 You can specify multiple flags

 ### Example output multiple flags
 ```